TopdevVN/FilmRecommendation/README.md

 Next, I will build a machine learning model using content-based filtering.

-Finally, I use the streamlit library to deploy my ML model.
+Finally, I use the streamlit library to deploy my model with a basic website.